Senior Staff Associate

 Since rejoining IRI in 2016, Asher’s research has been focused primarily on seasonal forecasting for agricultural decision support in Rwanda and East Africa.

-Asher is interested in many aspects of climate research: seasonal forecasting of agriculturally-relevant fields (rainy day frequency, water balance, etc.), index insurance, projections and characteristics of extreme events, and various issues connected to climate, health and policy.
+Asher is interested in many aspects of climate research: seasonal forecasting of agriculturally-relevant fields (rainy day frequency, water balance, etc.), index insurance, projections and characteristics of extreme events, and various issues connected to climate, health and energy.